Overview#

 is required to work on the backend code.

-We use virtualenv
+We use venv

 and mxdev to manage the source installation of packages in Plone 6.